microsoft/playwright/docs/src/ui-mode-js.md

 ### Viewing test traces

-Traces are shown for each test that has been run so to see the trace click on one of the test names.
+Traces are shown for each test that has been run, so to see the trace, click on one of the test names.
 Note that you won't see any trace results if you click on the name of the test file or the name of a describe block.

 ![running tests in ui mode and visually seeing a trace](https://user-images.githubusercontent.com/13063165/234294773-d643a2b4-8c3a-4cb1-aca4-11327d3654c1.png)